|

 The square root of i is (1 + i)/sqrt (2).
 [Try it out my multiplying it by itself.]
 It has no special notation beyond other complex numbers; in my discipline, at least, it comes up about half as often as the square root of 2 does --- that is, it isn't rare, but it arises only because of our prejudice for things which can be expressed using small integers.

-Rules of imaginary numbers - Mathematics Stack Exchange
+Is there a third dimension of numbers? - Mathematics Stack Exchange

 imaginary numbers - how can I understand them - especially as they ...